 Historically larger Australian television, advertising or film production companies were heavily involved in music videos.
 Now the work is predominantly handled by freelancers or independent collectives.
 While the art-form still remains unquestionably a great medium for emerging filmmakers to experiment and develop their skills, limited budgets still make it difficult for larger businesses with overheads to justify the investment.

 Ultimately, it’s all relative to the profile of the artist, which dictates the marketing budget.
 That’s why you’ll see fewer ambitious or large-scale productions down under.
-Instead, direct dealings between directors, musicians and labels are activated on a regular basis.
-This model is still quite different to the International scene at present, where there are still enough juggernaut acts who can still command large video budgets, reminiscent but not quite equivalent to the glory years.
+Instead, on a regular basis, direct dealings are activate between directors, musicians and labels.
+This model is still quite different to the International scene at present.
+There are still enough juggernaut acts who can command large video budgets, reminiscent but not quite equivalent to the glory years.

 How does one make a living off creating music videos?